-- more effective management and herd improvement through better record keeping participants in the livestock production chain, from producer through to processor as an adjunct to the National Livestock Identification Scheme (NLIS).
+- more effective management and herd improvement through better record keeping the NVD by processors as an attestation of the 'status' of livestock in regard to residues and certain other criteria, have driven their uptake by producers.
+The NVD system provides buyers with important information including stock identification, identification of the property of the vendor, exposure to chemicals and recent grazing practices.
+It is used by all participants in the livestock production chain, from producer through to processor as an adjunct to the National Livestock Identification Scheme (NLIS).